 Air-operated double diaphragm (AODD) pumps can be a more reliable choice than centrifugal pumps in many situations.
 A centrifugal pump design is simple, with easy to understand pumping principles.
 But they are one of the most difficult industrial pumps to choose for an application.

-There are many inter-related design and set up variables that must be correctly determined for a specific application in order for a centrifugal to work as designed.
+There are many interrelated design and set up variables that must be correctly determined for a specific application for a centrifugal pump to work as designed.

 If the pump and process are set up properly, the pump works very well.
 However, even small changes to process conditions — flow, pressure, fluid viscosity, NPSHa, or particle level — can dramatically reduce the efficiency and reliability of the centrifugal pump.
 Rarely, if ever, are these pumps rechecked for viability after any process changes.

 Centrifugal pumps are often a source of chronic maintenance and reliability problems.
 They are designed to operate near a single operating point or Best Efficiency Point (BEP).
 Moving process conditions even 10% from this point can cut the reliability in half and dramatically lower the efficiency.

 How often do process engineers revisit the pump configuration when they make a change to process?
 Answer: Very rarely, if ever.

 An AODD pump is easier to specify for an application and can run reliably across the entire rated operating range, not just a single point.